 The Internal Revenue Service (IRS) determined and informed TVARS in August 2014 that the TVARS Rules are designed in accordance with the applicable sections of the Internal Revenue Code (IRC).
-The TVARS Rules have been amended subsequent to the receipt of the latest IRS determination letter.
-However, TVARS management and its tax counsel believe that the Plan and the TVARS Rules are currently designed and being operated in compliance with the applicable requirements of the IRC.
+Since the receipt of the latest IRS determination letter, the IRS has ended the 5-year determination letter cycle program for individually designed plans.
+Accordingly, beginning in 2019, TVARS has engaged the Groom Law Group (Groom) to provide plan document compliance services where Groom will review the Plan and any amendments subsequent to the previous IRS determination letter or plan document review and provide an opinion intended to confirm the Plan's continued satisfaction of the IRS document requirements applicable to the Plan.
+In April 2020, Groom provided TVARS a favorable opinion letter on the design of the Plan and the TVARS Rules.
+Based on this opinion from Groom and the opinion of TVARS legal counsel, TVARS management believes that the Plan and the TVARS Rules are currently designed and being operated in compliance with the applicable requirements of the IRC.
 Therefore, no provision for income taxes has been included in these financial statements.